 - a.
-Except as provided in this section 6, all rules relating to Super Subs (section A7cii), players who play on Multiple Teams (section A7ci), and players permitted to play down in age (section A7d) shall apply to Tournament games.
+Except as provided in this section 6, all rules relating to Super Subs (section A7cii), players who play on Multiple Teams (section A7ci), and Players permitted to play down in age (section A7d) shall apply to Tournament games.
 All Super Subs must be noted as such on every team's roster and lineup card.
+Except for Super Subs, a player is disqualified from playing in a game (and therefore may not be counted to avoid a forfeit) if he or she is not wearing the proper jersey and full-length athletic pants.
 Super Subs can wear the jersey of his/her original team. - b.
 Super Subs not on the team's published roster may be added to a team's roster at any time during the tournament even though there may be two Super Subs listed on the roster provided that the addition is made only to give that team nine players.
 It shall be the responsibility of the coach using a Super Sub not on its published roster to show the opposing coach the roster of that Super Sub's team prior to the game to confirm that the Super Sub is registered and of the proper age.